 Increasing gas and electricity costs, falling wages, and poorly insulated homes are forcing more and more people into fuel poverty – but could local authority owned energy companies help alleviate the problem by offering households a fairer deal on energy?

-While the government has been busy wrestling with the idea of imposing a price cap, some local authorities have decided to tackle head on, the problem of high energy bills – Liverpool Energy Community Company, north London’s Angelic Energy, and Derbyshire's Ram Energy, are just a few such are suppliers launched by local authorities to combat what they see as unfair pricing by the big utilities.
+While the government's answer to what it called 'rip off energy prices' was to impose a price cap to limit the amount suppliers could charge customers on standadr variable rate tariffs, some local authorities have decided to tackle the problem of high energy prices head on – Liverpool Energy Community Company, north London’s Angelic Energy, and Derbyshire's Ram Energy, are just a few such are suppliers launched by councils to combat what they see as unfair pricing by utility companies.